A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts: Introduction

-Under the framework of spatio-temporal data, we can separate the presence of the disease into two categories, persistence (from presence to presence) and reemergence (from absence to presence).
+Under the framework of spatio-temporal data, we can separate the presence of the disease into two categories: persistence (changing from presence to presence) and reemergence (changing from absence to presence).
 ZI models can only accommodate the characteristics of overall disease presence and cannot model reemergence and persistence separately.
 Sometimes, covariate effects can be quite different between the reemergence and persistence of an infectious disease \cite{RN5}.
-A recent paper extended the common zero-inflated count model (ZIC) to a zero-state coupled Markov switching negative binomial model (ZS-CMSNB), under which the disease switched between periods of presence and absence in each area through a series of Markov chains where the reemergence and persistence were modelled separately \cite{RN5}.
+Recently, Douwes-Schultz and Schmidt (2022) \cite{RN5} extended the finite mixture ZIC model to a zero-state coupled Markov switching negative binomial model (ZS-CMSNB).
+They assumed the disease switched between periods of presence and absence in each area through a series of coupled Markov chains, where the reemergence and persistence were modelled separately \cite{RN5}.
 As a counterpart to the ZI models, in our framework, we follow the structure of hurdle models to assume that the zero mass process represents the reported cases when the disease is absent and a truncated count distribution (e.g. a zero truncated negative binomial distribution) represents the reported cases when the disease is present.
-We then assume a non-homogeneous Markov Chain switches the disease between the presence and absence states.
-We compare the Markov-switching negative binomial hurdle model to its zero-inflated counterpart on the fit, plausibility of assumptions and interpretation when modelling weekly chikungunya reported cases in Rio de Janeiro.
-In \citep{RN1} they compared hurdle and zero-inflated models but not specifically in an epidemiological context or with Markov switching models.
+We then assume a non-homogeneous Markov chain in each area switches the disease between the presence and absence states.
+We compare the Markov-switching negative binomial hurdle model to its zero-inflated counterpart on the fit, plausibility of assumptions and interpretation when modelling weekly reported chikungunya cases in Rio de Janeiro.